networknt/light-doc/content/en/service/proxy/benchmark.md

 ### Spring Boot Baseline

-We got four set of data with the above baseline tests with petstore.
-Now, let's generate a project based on the same specification from the Swagger Editor.
+We got four sets of data with the above baseline tests with the petstore.
+Now, let's generate a Spring Boot project based on the same specification from the Swagger Editor.
 To make the test simple, we just test with the HTTP standalone and with docker.

-For performance test, we need to modify the generated project a little bit.
+For the performance test, we need to modify the generated project a little bit.
 Because the Spring Boot project is only used for the proxy testing, we will put it into the light-example-4j/proxy/petstore folder.

 In the generated project, we will make the change to the PetsApiController.java